-I just saw Ice Age 4: Continental Drift.
-I also saw Madagascar 3, and I am noticing significant advances in how soft and flexible characters are becoming.
+When I saw Ice Age 4: Continental Drift, and also Madagascar 3, I noticed significant advances in how soft and flexible characters had become.
 They flop and wiggle and swish and squash all over the place.
 Sid the Sloth was always the most flexible of the characters, and in this film, his grandmother, shaky with age, added in lots of saggy skin jiggling.
 During one of the Scrat cutaways, he’s deep undersea and gets squeezed by the pressure into the most remarkably skinny and floppy condition ever.
-The rigs must have some interesting capabilities, but I’m sure some the effect comes from various simulations added on top.
+The rigs must have some interesting capabilities, but I’m sure some of the effect comes from various simulations added on top.
 It’s fantastic work.

 So the opposite would be generally true as well: Rigid = scary.
 Some examples of that.

 Rigidity could possibly be funny, but in general, life is soft and flexible.